F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 The initialize_cryptodevs() function performs the device initialization.
-It iterates through the list of the available crypto devices and check which ones are capable of performing the operation.
+It iterates through the list of the available crypto devices and checks which ones are capable of performing the operation.
 Each device has a set of capabilities associated with it, which are stored in the device info structure, so the function checks if the operation is within the structure of each device.